|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Ray Fairfield 1966

 Boram (Cape Boram) is located on the north coast of New Guinea.
 Borders Wewak Harbor to the west and Boram Bay to the east.
 Located further to the west is Mission Point and beyond Wewak (Wewak Point).
-To the east is Beach Boram beach a hard sand beach roughly 10' wide at high tide and 60' wide at low tide that borders Boram Bay to the north and ends to the east at Cape Moem.
+To the east is Beach Boram beach a hard sand beach roughly 10' wide at high tide and 60' wide at low tide that borders Boram Bay to the north that spans from Boram (Cape Boram) to Cape Moem.

 American missions against Boram